rhodb/rhodb.github.io/_projects/multi-view-transformer-encoder.markdown

 ---
 layout: page
 title: AGWE with Transformer encoders
-description: Investigating the performance of Transformer encoders when learning word embeddings from acoustic signal and character string
+description: Investigating the performance of Transformer encoders when learning word embeddings from acoustic signal and character string.
 img: /assets/img/200531_multiple_embeddings.png
 importance: 2
 ---

 # Overview

-This is a project my partner [Rujual Bains](https://stat.uchicago.edu/people/profile/rujual-singh-bains/){:target="\_blank"} and I did for our Speech Technologies class with [Karen Livescu](https://ttic.uchicago.edu/~klivescu/){:target="\_blank"} (TTIC 31190).
+This is a project my partner [Rujual Bains](https://stat.uchicago.edu/people/profile/rujual-singh-bains/){:target="\_blank"} and I did for our Speech Technologies class with Professor [Karen Livescu](https://ttic.uchicago.edu/~klivescu/){:target="\_blank"} (TTIC 31190).
 We tried to improve upon the quality of acoustically grounded word embeddings (agwe) obtained from a multi-view setup (acoustic and character) by using Transformer encoders instead of bidirectional LSTMs for each view.
 These three images can summarize the concept of the project.
 I will go into more detail about each below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">